rhyolight/numenta-web/packages/numenta.com/pages/blog/2017/08/Method-of-Loci.md

 brain makes predictive models of objects.
 We proposed that the brain pairs sensory data with location data to perform object recognition.
-After reading our manuscript, a friend of the company, Hans-Poul Veldhuyzen van Zanten, emailed us with the observation that our theory was compatible with an ancient memorization system known as the “method of loci.”
+After reading our manuscript, a friend of the company, Hans-Poul Veldhuyzen van Zanten, emailed us with the observation that our theory was compatible with an ancient memorization system known as the “method of loci.”"
 date: 2017/08/28
 hideImage: false
 image: ../images/MethodofLoci.jpeg